Htnek/environment/README.md

-# How to get Tensorflow working with Anaconda
+# How to get Tensorflow working with Anaconda on Windows
 ```bash
 conda install cudatoolkit==10.1.243 cudnn tensorflow-gpu
 ```